Yearbook-enzyme/agentized-ai-entity/README.md

 ## current to do
 - organize the list of links below more clearly (the broad to niche order may possibly be incorrect and should be reordered if needed) as a flowchart to be easily shown how all of the repositories should interact
-- the exactness of what the entity should aim to be is still being decided but so far the idea is to just be a enhanced chatbot that can do many things
 - gather people to make this project work if i run into problems